GrosSacASac/WebSpree/Documentation/specifications/technical_spec.md

 ##Tutorials to create web pages with verification

-a tutorial is a set of html documents in the tuto/*name you want*/ folder where index.html is the beginning/home of the tutorial. it s also an element in tuto/tuto.json file.
+a tutorial is a set of html documents in the tuto/tut_folder_name/ folder where index.html is the beginning/home of the tutorial.
+For a tutorial (folder) to be valid it must contain index.html and a valid tuto.json file.

-Each element is a dic(key+value)
+In tuto.json you find a collection {} with:

-* "name" stringName of tutorial (display in WebSpree)
+* "name" string Name of tutorial (display in WebSpree)
-* "folder" string Folder path to open the folder './tuto/' is normalized and excluded.this should be a unique and static value
+* "authors" list strings Authors. can be empty
-* "authors" list strings Authors. this can be empty
+* "languages" list strings language use the same letters as for the HTML attribute lang="".
-* "languages" list strings language use the same letters as for the HTML attribute lang="en".
+* "dates" list strings of important dates in the creation process of the tutorial e.g. when created, updated, published
-* "dates" list of TODECIDE
+* "level" int between 1-10 to indicate the difficulty (1 for absolute beginners and 10 for experienced webmasters
-* "level" int between 1-10 to indicate the difficulty (1 for absolute beginners  and 10 for webmasters(vague definition)
+* "steps" list strings of all steps in the tutorial.
+A step should be a html file with exercices
-* more ?
+* "reward" int reward

-each html file can have a verification.
-A verification is a dic.Each dic correspond to 1 file
+There may also be a verification.json file there.
+A verification is a dic.
+Each dic correspond to 1 file
 * "afterthis" the next html file
 * "this" the current html file
 * "show_solution" boolean,show or not show solution link if fail, if true there must be a file solution file "solution_%s" % (this)